 Facebook Ads — A Dream!

-I just checked my facebook ads settings to minimize the ads I receive.
-Please wallow in my wrathless disbelief together with me as a boringly list too many examples but am still steaming too much to edit any further than this:
+I checked my facebook ads settings to minimize the ads I receive.
+Please wallow in my wrathless disbelief together with me as I boringly list too many examples but am still steaming too much to edit any further than this:

 “You have this preference because of your activity on Facebook related to xyz’s Page, for example clicking on one of their ads.”
 But most of these are not specific pages.
 They are areas of interest.
 For example, “artist” — there is no page inside the window.
-As a friend of art, and a graduate of a great school for independent arts, can you imagine how many sweet and wonderful and fierce artist pages I have liked?
+As a friend of art, and a graduate of an art school, can you imagine how many sweet and wonderful and fierce artist pages I have liked?

 Some of facebook's interest sub category pages do offer a specific business page, however I have never heard of this business nor interacted with it.
 I have interacted with facebook friends on similar topics, or liked a good friend's "comparable" page, with the irremovable discrepancy that my heart is part of this facebook-click action.

 For example, AsyaPatent. (see illustration below).
 Beneath the image, there is a general subcategory of facebook's header category Business and industry: “Dietician.”
 One of my friends’ wife is a dietician in Shimla.
 I have of course facebook-liked her page.
 But her page certainly is not AsyaPatent.
 Instead, it is her name, Dietician Vipasha.

 Further page-less key categories in my ad preferences development section reveal: Truth.
 Emotions.
 Management.
 Philosophy.
 Aesthetics.
 Human behavior.